 Example 4 – offshore non-compliance: non-resident landlord

-David moved to Switzerland in 2011 but owns a number of UK properties that he rents out through a letting agent.
-The letting agent deducts basic rate tax and passes the balance of the rents to David.
+David moved to Switzerland in 2011 and is the 100% owner of a Swiss company that owns a number of UK properties that it rents out through a letting agent.
+The letting agent deducts basic rate tax and passes the balance of the rents to the company.

-HMRC have served David a notice to complete a tax return every year from 2011 to 2012 through to 2015 to 2016, but David has not completed the returns and has not therefore accounted for the further tax that is due.
+HMRC have served the company a notice to complete a return every year from 2011 to 2012 through to 2015 to 2016, but the company has not completed the returns and has not therefore accounted for the further Income Tax that is due.

-David’s failure to submit his returns is non-compliance involving an offshore transfer as the income from a UK source has been transferred to Switzerland before 6 April 2017.
+The company’s failure to submit the returns is non-compliance involving an offshore transfer as the income from a UK source has been transferred to Switzerland before 6 April 2017.

-David’s failure to submit his return must be corrected under the RTC.
+The company’s failure to submit the returns must be corrected under the RTC.